WebCuratorTool/webcurator/webcurator-docs/guides/apis/api-user_PUT.rst

 | **roles**
 | Every object in this list has attributes *id* and *name*, although for PUT and POST *name* is optional.

-| **active**
-| The default value for this key is *true*, which means a newly created user is able to login immediately by default.

 Errors
 ------

 === ========================================================================================
 400 Bad Request, including reason why.
 403 Not authorized, user is no longer logged in.
+404 There is no user corresponding to the supplied identifier.
 405 Method not allowed, only GET is allowed.
 === ========================================================================================